 Reading Isaiah, this little figurine comes to mind.
 How often in life do we need strength beyond our own?
 For its twists and turns.
 Where God’s arms are mentioned.
 A tiny word in Hebrew–‘yad’– ‘arm’.

 More than that.
 Strength.
-God’s strength.
-Technically, it’s also used to identify the support structures that hold up the extremely heavy bronze basin in the Temple (1 Kings 7:35-36).
-This free-standing font, filled with water, would topple over without the ‘hands’ supporting it on all sides.
-So would we, without the Lord’s help.
-You know exactly what I mean.
+Technically, it’s used to identify the support structures that hold up the heavy bronze basin in the Temple (1 Kings 7:35-36).
+This font, filled with water, would topple over without the ‘hands’ supporting it on all sides.
+So would we without His help.
 Life without Him would topple and crumble in disastrous flooding.
 To rack and ruin.

 Read Isaiah 62:3-4.
 Let the arms of the Lord uplift.
 Share these verses with someone who needs a helping hand from God.
 We’ll need nothing more…to hold us up!